260703/java_program/README.md

 # java_program
-# this repo conatains java programs for calculator & grade calculator
+# This repo contains Java programs for calculator & grade calculator

 # Main.java = for calculator

-#Main1/java = for garde calculator
+# Main1.java = for grade calculator